Private Living Environments

 Arrival & Threshold Spaces

 The first impression of a place is often silent.
-Entrances and patios are conceived as thresholds — guiding movement, perception and emotional tone from the very first step.
+Entrances and patios are conceived as thresholds — guiding movement, perception and spatial tone from the very first step.

 Terraces as Living Rooms